-27 Jul Heritage preservation, threats and opportunities for Bangkok
+27 Jul Heritage preservation, a lost cause?

 Dictionary definition: Gentrification a processes of renovating and improving a house or district so that it conforms to middle-class taste.

-The power and influence of real estate developers is one of the biggest threats for Bangkok’s cultural heritage.
 Real estate controls the majority of the world’s assets with an estimate net-worth of 217 trillion dollars which is 36 times the value of all the gold ever mined according the book Capital City, gentrification and the real estate state.
 Real estate and especially housing is a huge part of the global capital growth strategy and Thailand’s richest families are investing their fortunes into more shopping malls, more condos and hotels.
 This growing concentration of capital in real estate impacts urban planning as the land price becomes the central economic determinant and the dominant political issue.
 We witness the state where real estate capital has inordinate influence over the shape and future of our cities, the perimeter of our politics and the lives we lead.
 City planners therefore sit uncomfortably between inflating real estate values while safeguarding residents best interest.
 Organized money can thus thwart the best laid urban plans and the best efforts to preserve a city’s cultural heritage.

 Hemmingways, Pom Mahakan and Woeng Nakhon Kasem.
 Names that sound alien to foreigners but are synonymous for the loss of cultural heritage in Thailand.
 These are only three places in a long list of historical evidence, communal life and architectural heritage that disappeared from Bangkok’s cultural landscape.
 The first (Hemmingways) being a European influenced, golden teak-wood gingerbread mansion from the 1910’s which was the home of the Regent of Siam in the early twentieth century.
 Pom Mahakan was a two century old settlement behind Bangkok’s old city wall.
 It was among the oldest living communities in Bangkok.
 Woeng Nakhon being an entire block in Bangkok’s Chinese district that was a successful trading community, also known as the Thieves Market.
 Read more here in Somchai’s story.
 In a city like Bangkok where traffic congestion, floods and pollution is getting all the attention, the destruction of our cultural resources doesn’t seem to rank high on people’s list of urban issues.
 The areas of significant cultural and architectural heritage are finite and powerful business interest combined with public and government inertia could lead to the whole-sale demolition of much of Bangkok’s history and character outside the domain of temples and palaces.
 Massive investments in mass transit systems, usher in the next wave of rapid urban development and we can’t take the city’s diverse heritage and authentic character for granted anymore.
 READ A NATIONAL GEOGRAPHIC ARTICLE HERE